Overcoming Addictions

 Ultimately, addictions bring feelings of darkness and emptiness to life by divorcing us from our core personality.
 Giving into an addiction stops all forward momentum – how can you make the little decisions to work on improving life if you are actively making huge mistakes.
 While in the addictive mindset, note the pain you will bring to your future self if you give in.
 And remember: humans wouldn’t become corrupt if corruption felt terrible; the sad truth is that corruption of self often feels good – and that is why it is so prevalent.
 Remember, “The heart is deceitful above all things, and desperately wicked: who can know it?” – Jeremiah 17:9; that is why we don’t strive for pleasure, but instead peace (imagine watching the sun set from the mountains – that sort of peace, which is easily lost with sin).

 But what are we to do when we feel like our discipline tank is empty?
-Satan’s lie of course is that we only refill this tank by giving in; but of course each time we do that the tank gets smaller.
-Instead, we must refill the tank by spending more time with God, via Spiritual Warfare.
-Tools to do this include prayer, uplifting music, and scripture.
-I have found music to have a huge effect; here are some artists I recommend: Joana HoggTabernacle ChoirWill ToddWiley Beveridge, Celtic Woman, Joseph and the Amazing Technicolor Dreamcoat, any year of the lds efy music, and Ola Gjeilo.
+Satan’s lie of course is that we only refill this tank by giving in – but, of course, each time we do that the tank gets smaller.
+Instead, we refill the tank by spending more time with God, via Spiritual Warfare, and by praying for Christ’s atoning power to give us strength and take away our burdens (as previously discussed).
+Tools for all this include prayer, uplifting music, and scripture.
+I have found music to have a huge effect; here are some artists I recommend: Joana HoggTabernacle Choir, David HaasWill ToddWiley Beveridge, Celtic Woman, Joseph and the Amazing Technicolor Dreamcoat, any year of the lds efy music, and Ola Gjeilo.
 Spending time with God is what Jesus meant when he discussed drinking living water (John 4:10–14), and the bread of life (John 6:32–35) – and when he promises that he who partakes will never hunger or thirst, that partly refers to how our spiritual tank will be filled to overflowing to overcome all temptation.
 When temptation strikes, engage in these practices, or reread this article, or at least ponder on that which is pure, virtuous, and lovely as Harry Potter does here: Harry Potter possession scene; listening to addiction recovery prayers may also help (example).
 Indeed, if we try our best to follow God’s commandments, God promises that he will change our hearts and therefore we eventually won’t even want our addictions (Ezekiel 36:26Deuteronomy 30:62 Corinthians 5:17Hebrews 8:10John 8:36).

 Even if you don’t feel like these strategies would work, remember that Satan influences perceptions, so at least experiment by trying them.
 Ultimately, remember Ether 12:6, “faith is things which are hoped for and not seen; wherefore, dispute not because ye see not, for ye receive no witness until after the trial of your faith.”
 Addictive urges are trials of our faith – in these moments it might not make sense why the addiction is bad – but if we endure through the urge we will receive a witness that rejecting addictions truly is the path to a happier life.